ryangoeglein/CloudUploader-CLI/README.md

    ```bash
     ./clouduploader.sh
    ```
-5. Follow the prompts to authenticate with Azure and upload your files.
+5. Follow the prompts to authenticate with Azure and upload your files
-6. When prompted for the file path, be sure to provide the path & filename.
-   - **Example:** ~/Documents/report.pdf

 ## Example
-to upload a file named example.txt:
+To upload a file named example.txt:
 1. Make sure the environment variables are set.
 2. Run the script.
 3. Enter the file path when prompted.